jmoncayo-pursuit/javascript-warmup/README.md

 ## 🎉 Enjoy Learning!

-JSlingo is designed to make learning JavaScript fun and interactive.
+JavaScript Warmup is designed to make learning JavaScript fun and interactive.
 Start with the basics and work your way up to become a confident JavaScript programmer!

 ---